samme90s/samme90s/server-setup.md

 **Connect to machine**

 - `ssh ubuntu@ip-address` (ip-address is the IPv4 address of the server).
-- If no keychain `ssh ubuntu@ip-adress -i location-to-key.pem`
+- If no keychain `ssh ubuntu@ip-address -i location-to-key.pem`

 **Update software**